 If you’re looking for some practical tips and tricks for making your content work consistently, then I’m confident you’re going to enjoy this blog post.

 It’s jam-packed with tactical insights on what it takes to create a blog post that resonates and gets shared.
-I’ve used these tactics with clients and with my own content, and I’ve seen them work wonders.
+I’ve used these marketing tactics with clients and with my own content, and I’ve seen them work wonders.
 Of course, I can’t promise that these strategies will always deliver viral content, but I can promise that they’ll decrease the chances of your blog post falling flat on its face.

 Leverage Multiple Content Upgrades